 Instructors of record teach their own courses independently, often designing the class syllabus, evaluating student work, and facilitating discussion between students.
 GSIs at the University of Michigan are unionized and comprise a majority of the teaching staff at the university.

-This means that I’m finished with the coursework as part of my doctoral program.
-As a candidate I as responsible for writing my dissertation, which I hope to publish, for teaching, and for preparing for a dynamic job market.
+This means that I’m finished with the coursework as part of my doctoral program and am at All But Dissertation (ABD) phase.
+As a candidate I am responsible for crafting and writing my dissertation, which I hope to publish, for teaching, and for preparing for a dynamic job market.

 From October to December 2020, I served as a substitute teacher at The Albany Academies, where I helped cover a range of classes across a wide array of grade levels.